Magnesium: Are you getting enough?

 • Agricultural practices, like soil and water used for irrigation, fertilizer and conservation

 Other vegetables, fruits, meat, poultry and fish have moderate amounts of magnesium content, whereas dairy products and beverages have low magnesium content.
-Foods can also be fortified with magnesium, such as in some breakfast cereals.
+You can also get magnesium in your diet through foods fortified with magnesium, such as in some breakfast cereals.
 It can also be found in supplements, either alone or as part of a multivitamin.

-Drinking water sources — bottled mineral and tap — can also contain magnesium and provide portions of the RDA of this mineral, but the amount varies by source and brand, with a range of 1 mg/L to 120 mg/L.
+Drinking water sources — bottled mineral and tap — can also contain magnesium and provide portions of the RDA of this mineral, but the amount varies by source and brand, with a range of 1 mg per liter to 120 mg per liter.

 How much magnesium is in specific foods?